Sharbing guide: How to profit from matched betting in shops

 If you spot a potential sharb, check the price hasn’t been cut before placing your shop bet.

-Look at the in-shop price screens (Ladbrokes and William Hill have these) or place a 50p price check ACCA.
+Look at the in-shop price screens (Ladbrokes and William Hill have these) or place a 50 pence accumulator to check the current prices.
 If the original coupon price is held, then place the sharb bet.

-If you’ve never been in a betting shop before, simply pick up a coupon and mark the relevant sections:
+If you’ve never been in a betting shop before, simply pick up a coupon (such as “Weekend Quickslip”) and mark the relevant sections: